New Patients 410-449-7656

 Who Are Good Candidates for Veneers?

-The Porcelain Veneers Process
+The Porcelain Veneers Process in Towson, MD

-How to Maintain Veneers
+How to Take Care of Your New Veneers

 Taking care of your porcelain veneers is easy and similar to caring for your natural teeth.
 To keep your veneers looking great and lasting a long time, follow these simple steps:

-• Brush and Floss Daily – Brush your teeth at least twice a day.
+• Brush and Floss Daily: Brush your teeth at least twice a day.
 Use a soft-bristled toothbrush and non-abrasive toothpaste to avoid scratching the veneers.
 Flossing daily helps remove food and plaque between your teeth, keeping your gums healthy.

-• Avoid Hard or Sticky Foods – While veneers are strong, biting into hard foods like ice, nuts, or hard candies can chip or crack them.
+• Avoid Hard or Sticky Foods: While veneers are strong, biting into hard foods like ice, nuts, or hard candies can chip or crack them.
 Sticky foods like caramel or chewing gum can also put extra stress on veneers.
 Avoid these foods after treatment.

-• Limit Staining Foods and Drinks – Veneers are stain-resistant, but the teeth around them are not.
+• Limit Staining Foods and Drinks: Veneers are stain-resistant, but the teeth around them are not.
 To keep your smile looking even, try to limit coffee, tea, red wine, and dark-colored sauces.
 You can also use a straw to minimize contact with you teeth.

 Porcelain Veneers FAQs